Comprehensive Dental Care for Cats & Dogs

 Similar to your annual checkup with the dentist, your cat or dog should see us for a dental examination at least once per year.
 Pets who are more prone to dental issues than others might need to see us more often.

-Kearny Mesa Veterinary Center can assess, diagnose and treat dental health problems in cats and dogs.
+Veterinary dentist can assess, diagnose and treat dental health problems in cats and dogs.

 Have you noticed any of these symptoms in your pet?
 It's time for a dental checkup.